 • Team/individual sub-goals: These are metrics-based sub-goals the team or an individual needs to achieve.
 In our example, the digital marketing team needs to create 250 of the 400 opportunities next year.

 • Marketing Strategy: This is the strategy you’re using to achieve the goal.
-In the example below, the digital marketing team is using a “digital advertising strategy” to reach the target audience and generate the 250 opportunities.
+In the example below, the digital marketing team is using a “digital advertising strategy” to reach the target audience and generate 250 opportunities.

-• Campaigns: All your campaigns should be goal-based, no matter how big or small.
+• Marketing Campaigns: All your campaigns should be goal-based, no matter how big or small.
 The campaigns will leverage the strategy and will aim to achieve the goal metrics.
 In our example, the campaign will promote a free trial in order to reach the goal of 250 opportunities.

 If you use the Goals Pyramid method, your team will always stay focused on what really matters so you can avoid empty-calorie marketing.